rstormsf/cindicator_tokensale/audit/README.md

 In this implementation of the *CND* *MiniMeToken* token contract, the developer has assigned the ownership of the *CND* token contract to the *Contribution* crowdsale contract, even after the crowdsale has completed.
-This means that the Cindicator will be **unable** to freeze or unfreeze token transfers, transfer any account's tokens, mint new tokens or burn any account's tokens.
+This means that Cindicator will be **unable** to freeze or unfreeze token transfers, transfer any account's tokens, mint new tokens or burn any account's tokens, as the functions to control these actions has not been built into the *Contribution* contract.

 <br />